The Acclaimed Online |

 If the training, book, website, or group is organized around sales more than information, you might want to keep looking.

-The information might be good, but it might be manipulated to sound good, so you’ll buy.
+be good, but it might be manipulated to sound good, so you’ll buy.

 If a certain introduction to Wicca seems reliable to you, try some of it out.